 \subsubsection{The methodology from Singapore}

 In 2017 Cyber Security Agency of Singapore published a white paper ``Security-by-Design Framework''~\cite{csa2017}.
-For short, we call this the methodology from Singapore.
+We will refer to this as to the methodology from Singapore.

-Each activity of the security-by-design framework is associated with roles and responsibilities, and also with inter-dependencies.
-Inter-dependencies characterize the incorporation of several methodologies to enhance the system's security.
-For example, while performing a security review results should be used to improve security controls as well as to establish the effectiveness of security controls.
+The methodology associates each activity with specific roles, responsibilities, and inter-dependencies.
+Inter-dependencies demonstrate the integration of multiple methodologies to enhance the system's security.
+For example, the results of a security review are utilized not only to improve security controls but also to establish the effectiveness of such controls.

-According to the authors, the key role of the security-by-design framework is the steering committee which must approve milestones before the project can be moved to the next phase.
-These milestones are security planning and risk assessment, critical security design review, system security acceptance testing, and penetration testing.
+According to the authors, a key role in the security-by-design framework is the steering committee, responsible for approving milestones prior to advancing to the next phase.
+These milestones include security planning and risk assessment, critical security design review, system security acceptance testing, and penetration testing.

-The methodology from Singapore implies the adoption of security-by-design for agile methodology.
-The security practices are the same as for the Waterfall methodology.
-The only difference is the quick iterations of software development stages in agile methodology.
-There is a loop between the construction stage and the transition stage.
-This loop allows delivering of changes in stakeholder requirements iteratively and incrementally.
-The secure practices in the construction and the transition phases are similar for the Agile and Waterfall methodologies: application security testing and system security acceptance testing, but for the transition phase penetration testing is added for Agile.
+The methodology from Singapore promotes the implementation of security-by-design principles within the Agile methodology.
+While security practices remain consistent with those of the Waterfall methodology, Agile introduces quick iterations in software development stages.
+In Agile, there is a feedback loop between the construction and the transition phases, enabling iterative and incremental delivery of stakeholder requirements.
+The secure practices in the construction and transition phases are similar for Agile and Waterfall methodologies, encompassing application security testing and system security acceptance testing.
+However, in the transition phase, Agile adds penetration testing to the mix.